-- A. Black Flag -Track staff needs to talk to the driver or inspect the car.
-Exit track at the "Hot Pit" lane at first opportunity for further directions. - B. Red Flag Pull to side of track and STOP.
-Wait for directions. - C. Yellow Flag Caution, slow down, proceed, but no passing.
+- 1. The HPDE hosting organization will typically designate their flag protocol and explain it during the Driver's Meeting. - 2.
+In situations where a NCCC club is hosting a Time Trial directly, the following are the MINIMUM flags to be used.
+Their meanings are: - A Black Flag -Track staff needs to talk to the driver or inspect the car.
+Exit track at the "Hot Pit" lane at first opportunity for further directions. - B Red Flag Pull to side of track and STOP.
+Wait for directions. - C Yellow Flag Caution, slow down, proceed, but no passing.
 Note that the Yellow may be local, or full track.
-Typically, a double yellow is used for the full track signal. - D. Red/Yellow Striped (or red & yellow flags together) Debris on track, proceed with caution. - E. Blue Flag (with diagonal yellow) Check your mirrors, let overtaking car(s) pass. - F. Green Flag Go Course is clear. - G. Checkered Flag session is done finish a "cool down" lap and proceed to pits. - 3.
+Typically, a double yellow is used for the full track signal. - D Red/Yellow Striped (or red & yellow flags together) Debris on track, proceed with caution. - E Blue Flag (with diagonal yellow) Check your mirrors, let overtaking car(s) pass. - $F \quad Green \ Flag-Go-Course \ is \ clear.$ - G Checkered Flag session is done finish a "cool down" lap and proceed to pits.

 Note that many track sites are now using "electronic flag systems" instead of manual flagging.